-WASHINGTON — The National Council on Disability (NCD) – an independent federal agency – welcomes the appointment of Rick Rader, MD, of Chattanooga, Tennessee, to the Council.
+WASHINGTON — The National Council on Disability (NCD) – an independent federal agency – welcomes the appointment of David D'Arcangelo, of Malden, Massachusetts, to the Council.

-Dr. Rader was appointed to NCD by President Donald J. Trump.
-He took the oath of office on Oct.
-15 and began his term as an NCD Council Member at that time.
+He was appointed to NCD by President Donald J. Trump, took the oath of office on January 6 and began his term as an NCD Council Member at that time.

-He joins Chairman Neil Romano, Vice Chairman Jim Brett, and Council Members Billy Altom, Jim Baldwin, Rabia Belt, Andrés Gallegos, Daniel Schreck and Mary Vought.
+He joins Chairman Neil Romano, Vice Chairman Jim Brett, and Council Members Jim Baldwin, Andrés Gallegos, Dr. Rick Rader, Daniel Schreck and Mary Vought.

 Appointments to NCD are made by the President of the United States, the Senate Majority Leader, the Senate Minority Leader, the Speaker of the House, and the House Minority Leader pursuant to section 451 of the Workforce Innovation and Opportunity Act (Pub.
 L. 113–128).